bethlemmons/Programming-Journey/Web Developer Bootcamp/Section 12 CSS Frameworks Bootstrap.md

 13. You can use the grid system with bootstrap forms to better group everything.
 14. [bootstrap navbar] provides support for a responsive navigation header, branding, navigation and more.
 	-->navbar brand:
+	-->collapse: allows you to collapse something.
+But must add an expand as well.
+	-->toggler: allows you to connect links into a "burger" shape when you shrink the page.
+Need to connect it to "data-target" so that it knows where to connect to.
+	-->margin-left-auto: sets the margin to the far left.
+	-->You can fix a navbar to the top of the page.
+Sticky.
+Bottom.
+Etc.